Jimmy Buffett's Margaritaville: Casinos

-On January 12, 2011, it was announced that Buffett's MVB Holdings company is working with Coast casino veteran Tom Brosig and other investors to build the casual three-story, 68,000-square-foot, $48 million "Jimmy Buffett's Margaritaville Casino and Restaurant" resort on the back bay at the old East Harrison County Industrial Park on 5th Street in Biloxi.
-The developers will build the casino resort in phases, starting with a small casino, a restaurant, events center and marina.

-Developers said it should open in April or May 2012.

 On June 22, 2011, Paradise Casino LLC unveiled plans for the Margaritaville Resort Casino to be built in Bossier City, Louisiana.
-The complex, a $170 million, 400-room resort, would include an 18-story hotel tower, 1,000-seat entertainment complex with a VIP balcony and an outdoor tropical area visible to the north from the Louisiana Boardwalk.
+The complex, a $170 million, 400-room resort, would include an 18-story hotel tower, a 1,000-seat entertainment complex with a VIP balcony, and an outdoor tropical area visible to the north from the Louisiana Boardwalk.

 In March 2013, the Muscogee (Creek) Nation announced that its River Spirit Casino on the Arkansas River in Tulsa would become a Margaritaville Casino as part of a $250 million project that would also add a 22-story, 500-room luxury tower to the existing facility.

 Latitude Margaritaville Daytona Beach

 Latitude Margaritaville is a $1 billion retirement village in Daytona Beach, Florida.
 The project is a joint venture between Minto Communities and Buffett's Margaritaville Holdings, with the development being built on land close to LPGA Boulevard and about a mile to the west from Interstate-95.

-Phase one of the community will have 400 homes with a potential of 6,900 homes, once the project is completed.
+Phase one of the community will have 400 homes with a potential of 6,900 homes once the project is completed.
 As of March 2018, 250 lots have been sold with prices between the low $200,000s to the mid $300,000s.
 The community will have a pet salon, grocery store, and a private beach when it opens in April 2018.

-Since opening in Daytona, two other locations have been announced; Latitude Margaritaville Hilton Head, South Carolina and Latitude Margaritaville Watersound, Florida.
+Since opening in Daytona, two other locations have been announced: Latitude Margaritaville Hilton Head, South Carolina, and Latitude Margaritaville Watersound, Florida.
 Hilton Head offers a wide range of home designs and floor plans.
 Amenities will include a resort-style pool, fitness center, social hall, game and hobby rooms, arts and learning programs, indoor and outdoor dining with signature Margaritaville food and beverage concepts, tennis and pickleball courts, and a 290,000-square-foot Margaritaville retail center.
 Phase one is currently underway with 203 home sites.
 Current plans call for 3,000+ homes once the community is complete.

-Latitude Margaritaville Watersound will break ground in late 2019 and will be the third of the communities to be developed.
+Latitude Margaritaville Watersound broke ground in 2019 and will be the third of the communities to be developed.